Language selection

 Search

-Reusable features that are into a preliminary state of experimentation.
-Features are built from custom CSS and/or Javascript code.
-Once a feature is developed and minimum requirements are met, a méli-mélo can be deployed and ready for use within one week on Canada.ca.
-Check out existing mélis-mélos.
+Experimental features are reusable features that are in a preliminary state of experimentation packaged in time-limited méli-mélo compilation package.
+Those features are built from custom CSS and/or JavaScript code.
+Once a feature is developed and minimum requirements are met, it is packaged in a méli-mélo compilation which can be deployed and ready for use within one to two weeks on Canada.ca.
+Check out existing experimental features that are currently packaged in active méli-mélo compilations.

 Did you know?
-Support for méli-mélo is provided during weekly WET Office hours hold remotely every Tuesday afternoon.
+Support for experimental features is provided during weekly WET Office hours held remotely every Tuesday afternoon.

 Compilations

 Every compilation's life expectancy is estimated to be approximately one (1) year, after which point it becomes "frozen" (deprecated).
-This should provide a feature's sponsor enough time to find resources to make their feature progressing towards an official GCWeb feature.
-Using a frozen méli-mélo compilation into any web page is strongly discouraged.
-It must be replaced by the corresponding GCWeb feature, another méli-mélo compilation or simply removed.
+This should provide a feature's sponsor enough time to find resources to make their feature progress toward an official GCWeb feature.
+Using a frozen méli-mélo compilation on any web page is strongly discouraged.
+It must be replaced by the corresponding GCWeb feature or another méli-mélo compilation, or simply removed.

 Features are grouped into compilations in order to quickly: